 For instance, multiple column sorting can be helpful when there are users that need to see the same data sorted in different ways.
 Instead of having to build multiple applications and use different sequencing to achieve the desired sorting, the developer can build a link to the application passing the sorting parameter in the URL.

 Let’s say I have user A who needs to see the application sorted on column 1 ascending and column 2 descending, I simple create the link for this user and place it on a menu or send the link to the user directly.
-Now I have user B who needs to see the same application but sorted on column 3 descending and column 5 ascending, all I have to do is create the link with the proper parameters and give the user access to the link.
+Now I have user B who needs to see the same application but sorted on column 3 descending and column 5 ascending.
+All I have to do is create the link with the proper parameters and give the user access to the link.
 The developer can create as many links as needed.

-sort_typ= a value of 0 will sort in descending order, a value of 1 will sort in ascending order.
+- sort_typ=0 – Can be equal to 0 or 1.
+A value of 0 will sort in descending order, a value of 1 will sort in ascending order.

-reorder=Y tells the program that reorder sort parameters are being passed.
+- reorder=Y – tells the program that reorder sort parameters are being passed.

-The link will look like this:
+Once implemented, the link will look like this: